“But like all good rebels, the dandelions are irrepressible.”

 - Finely mince the roots and dry them thoroughly.
 (If you live in a humid environment you may need to use a dehydrator.)

 - Once thoroughly dried, roast them in a dry cast iron pan on medium high heat, stirring frequently.
-You’ll know they are done when they have turned a darker shade of brown and have a rich aromatic smell.
+You’ll know they are done when they turn a darker shade of brown and have a rich aromatic smell.
 Avoid burning them.
 You can also roast them in the oven at 350 degrees, checking on them frequently to stir and keep an eye on them to avoid burning.

 - Once roasted you can store them in a dark, airtight container for up to a year.